First foster care bill clears Georgia Senate

 Several bills have already been filed that would lower the minimum age for someone to adopt a foster child and toughen penalties for foster parents who sexually abuse those in their care.

-Senate Bill 335 would let the state Division of Family and Children Services (DFCS) contract with private groups to help place foster children into homes.
+Senate Bill 335 would let the state Division of Family and Children Services contract with private groups to assist state child welfare caseworkers.

-Its sponsor, Sen. Matt Brass, said bringing in outside help should ease the workload for state caseworkers trying to locate families for thousands of foster children.
+Its sponsor, Sen. Matt Brass, said bringing in outside help should ease the workload for state caseworkers providing services for thousands of children in Georgia.

 “This has to be a team effort,” said Brass, R-Newnan.
 “It can’t start and stop with government.”